 Possible risk factors include:

-Where you live.
-Recent studies have shown that people who live in high altitudes are more at risk of developing cataracts.
+- Where you live.
+Recent studies have shown that people who live in high altitudes are more at risk

 What are the symptoms of cataracts?

 The following are the most common symptoms of cataracts.
 However, each person may

 - Lights are too bright and/or give off a glare or a halo

 - Colors seem faded

 - Increased nearsightedness, increasing the need to change eyeglass prescriptions